catalyst-team/catalyst/README.md

 ## Overview

+Catalyst helps you write compact but full-featured DL & RL pipelines in a few lines of code.
+You get a training loop with metrics, early-stopping, model checkpointing and other features without the boilerplate.

 #### Features

-- Universal train/inference loop;
+- Universal train/inference loop.
-- Configuration files for model/data hyperparameters;
+- Configuration files for model/data hyperparameters.
-- Reproducibility – even source code will be saved;
+- Reproducibility – even source code will be saved.
-- Training stages support;
 - Callbacks – reusable train/inference pipeline parts.
+- Training stages support.
+- Easy customization.
+- PyTorch best practices (SWA, AdamW, 1Cycle, FP16 and more).

 #### Structure